IdeaByNature/monkery/README.md

     var backup = monk('192.168.1.123:27017/more-monkery-business')
     monkery.add_destination(db, backup)

-You can also optionally customize which monk methods are mirrored.
+You can also optionally customize which monk methods are mirrored:

-    monkery.add_destination(db, backup, ['update', 'insert', 'make_monastery'])
+    monkery.add_destination(db, backup, ['update', 'insert', 'summon_monastery'])

 The default methods are 'update' and 'insert'.